jasonlun1997/DCC-main/README.md

 * Matlab
 ### Recognizer
 2x/4x position and scheme recognizer can be download from [GoogleDrive](https://drive.google.com/drive/folders/12eQfFK2Lm102WqTK5BCa1H6mp5VK7PBk?usp=sharing)
-After download the five datasets, to generate the recognizer training or test data:
+After download the five datasets, and then generate the recognizer training or test data:
 * Setting the parameters
   ```
   src_dataset_for = 'training';